catch2601/SmashOrPass/README.md

-# SmashOrPass
+# SMASHorPASS
- Play the game 'SMASH or PASS' with Roblox characters!
+ Smash or pass with roblox avatars!